busimus/ars/README.md

     * Manual mode – regular transactions like the official frontend would send
 * Tips are based on gas estimates of the transaction and can be paid with any token that the relayer permits
 * Tip estimation happens locally, the relayer only sees the signed transaction when the users asks to relay it
-* Self-hosted indexer and Graph node (with fallback to official indexer)

 ## Screenshot
 <img src="/screenshots/ars.png?raw=true" height="200">